SwaroopGiri/AWS-SAP-C02-Notes/README.md

 Consolidated billing for instances is tagged per AZ and not per account.
 Instances running in same AZ but different accounts in same organization will benifit from the purchase.

+Organization account access role is automatically created when a management account in OU creates a member account using aws Organizations API.
+That role is assumed everytime the management account performs any tasks on new account.

+Consolidated Billing feature
+* Consolidated billing across all accounts
+All Features
+* Ability to apply SCP so members cannot leave orgs
+* Can't go back to consolidated billing once opted for it

+SCP does not apply to (First account/root OU) management account, it is a master account with full access.

 ## Lambda@Edge

 Lambda@Edge is an extension of AWS Lambda which lets you execute functions that customize the content that CloudFront delivers.

+Lambda@Edge can only change request and response at edge locations, it doesn't cache

+Use Cases of Lambda@Edge:
+* Manipulate HTTP requests and response
+* Implement request filtering before reaching your application
+* User authentication and authorization
+* Generate HTTP responses at edge
+* A/B Testing
+* Bot mitigation at edge

 ## Cloudfront